 Forced work is work or provision of a service which a person has to undertake under threat of a penalty and where the person has not offered themselves voluntarily.
 Forced work exists in a number of different industries including manufacturing, food processing, agriculture and hospitality.

 Human trafficking is when men, women and children are moved from one place and forced into exploitation.
 Their forced movement could be from one country to another, but may also be within a country – from one city to another or even within just a few streets.
 A person is a victim of human trafficking even if they have not been exploited but that is the intention of such movement.

 The scale of modern slavery in the UK is significant.
 Modern slavery crimes are being committed across the country and there have been year on year increases in the number of victims identified.
-The Home Office estimated there were between 10,000 – 13,000 potential victims in 2013 (LGA, 2018).
+The Home Office estimated there were between 10,000 – 13,000 potential victims in 2013 (HM Government, 2014).

 The Care and Support Statutory Guidance (Department of Health and Social Care) lists modern slavery as a type of abuse.
 This is the first time that it has been categorised as a safeguarding adults concern, as it recognises the abusive nature of such situations.

 The Modern Slavery Act 2015 specifies that public authorities have a duty to notify the Secretary of State of any individual identified in England and Wales as a suspected victim of slavery or human trafficking.
-For more information on local support, contact the local safeguarding adults team at the local authority or the local police force via their switchboard.
+For more information on local support, contact the local safeguarding adults team in Trafford or Trafford police (see Local Contacts).

 2. Human Trafficking